 A surgical rhinoplasty (nose job) is an invasive treatment that changes the appearance of your nose by altering the underlying bone and cartilage structure.

-It gives a permanent result, but with higher cost, risk and recovery than non-surgical options.
+It gives a permanent result, but generally has higher cost, more risk and longer recovery time than non-surgical options.

-Importantly, a nose job does not stop your nose changing with age, and so the result you get is not the result you will have forever.
+Importantly, surgery does not stop your nose changing with age, and so the result you get is not the result you will have forever.

 Things to consider when deciding between nose job surgery and a non-surgical rhinoplasty